Spontaneous Conformal Symmetry Breaking and Quantum Quadratic Gravity: Conclusion

-The second-order formalism presented here also makes it possible for quadratic gravity to be straightforwardly quantized under the covariant operator formalism of Kugo, Ojima, and Nakanishi \cite{Kugo1978-2,Nakanishi1990,Kugo,Kugo2014} which, after appealing to the Kugo-Ojima quartet mechanism \cite{Kugo1979}, allows for an easy identification of the physically propagating DOFs in the quantum theory.
+The second-order formulation presented here also makes it possible for quadratic gravity to be straightforwardly quantized under the covariant operator formalism of Kugo, Ojima, and Nakanishi \cite{Kugo1978-2,Nakanishi1990,Kugo,Kugo2014}, which after appealing to the Kugo-Ojima quartet mechanism \cite{Kugo1979}, allows for an easy identification of the physically propagating DOFs in the quantum theory.
 In the Feynman-style gauge employed here, all asymptotic fields may described in terms of simple pole wave functions and we find that the physical Fock space is spanned by quantum states corresponding to a healthy massive scalar (the scalaron), a healthy massless spin-2 field (the traditional graviton), and a massive spin-2 ghost.
 This structure of the asymptotic spectrum appears as one should expect, while the explicit identification of an indefinite inner product metric on the physical spin-2 subspace of states (which is identical in either the spontaneously broken conformal or general quadratic case) allows for a new take on the ghost problem in quadratic quantum gravity.

 In this work we do not attempt to provide a complete rigorous solution to the ghost problem, rather, we demonstrate the notion of ``conditional unitarity" by restricting the full spin-2 space of states with a simple kinematical condition that singles out a positive definite subspace.
 Put simply, we find that QG is a unitary theory at energies below the ghost mass $\lsim M_\text{pl}$.
 There is much more that can be said about this topic and so, in the interest of completeness, we have also included a brief appendix that contains more discussion on the ghost problem, conditional unitarity, and its relationship to the classical Ostrogradsky instability.
 Finally, it is worth mentioning once again that one may potentially make even stronger statements about unitarity in QG if the ghost is treated as an unstable particle, as in the interesting recent work of Donoghue and Menezes \cite{Donoghue2019}.
-We will however leave an in-depth operator-based application of these ideas to future work, since this is a subtle and complicated topic with implications for many other areas of QFT that requires specific attention.
+An in-depth operator-based application of these ideas is certainly warranted, though we will leave this task to future work since this is a subtle and complicated topic with implications for many other areas of QFT that requires specific attention.

 \textbf{Acknowledgments:} We wish to thank Taichiro Kugo and Manfred Lindner for many helpful discussions.
 J. Kubo is partially supported by the Grant-in-Aid for Scientific Research (C) from the Japan Society for Promotion of Science (Grant No.19K03844).
 We also note that the xAct suite of packages for Wolfram Mathematica were invaluable for performing the calculations shown here \cite{Martin-Garcia2008,Brizuela2009,Nutma2014a,Frob2020}.